ember-learn/ember-blog/content/the-ember-times-issue-199.md

 There are two more new awesome episodes of the Whiskey Web and Whatnot podcast! 🔥

-First, creators [Robert Wagner (@rwwagner90)](https://github.com/rwwagner90) and [Chuck Carpenter (@chuckcarpenter)](https://github.com/chuckcarpenter) of Ship Shape sit down with [Kara Luton (@karaluton)](https://github.com/karaluton) and they discuss Kara's experience learning and relearning Ember, why she loves the Ember community and her advice for those looking to switch careers.
+First, creators [Robert Wagner (@rwwagner90)](https://github.com/rwwagner90) and [Chuck Carpenter (@chuckcarpenter)](https://github.com/chuckcarpenter) of Ship Shape sit down with [Kara Luton (@karaluton)](https://github.com/karaluton) and they discuss Kara's experience learning and relearning Ember, why she loves the Ember community, and her advice for those looking to switch careers.
 Check out the episode [here](https://www.whiskeywebandwhatnot.fm/transitioning-to-tech-and-writing-what-you-know-with-kara-luton/).

 Next up is an episode with Ember Learning Core Team member [Jen Weber (@jenweber)](https://github.com/jenweber) chatting with Robbie and Chuck about how to standardize an ever-evolving industry, the struggle to measure developer expertise, and why the Ember community is largely responsible for Jen's growth, career, and overall outlook on tech.
 Check out the episode [here](https://www.whiskeywebandwhatnot.fm/setting-standards-community-lifelines-and-the-beauty-of-open-source-with-jen-weber/).